Chief Justice John Roberts Has Changed A Little Bit. And That Could Be A Big Deal.

 It is not necessarily an ideological shift; it could be seen as a pragmatic, or even protective, move.
 It also is not yet clear if this movement from Roberts is a long-term change or a temporary shift in response to the current ideological split on the court — or even the dynamics of the Trump candidacy and presidency.

 After all, Roberts’ very being is — within the conservative world — a type of anti-Trump.
-While President Trump came into office on a promise of “draining the swamp,” Roberts was a federal appellate judge in DC before his nomination to the high court and he had served in the two prior Republican administrations — in senior roles in the Justice Department and White House — before that.
+While President Trump came into office on a promise of “draining the swamp,” Roberts was a federal appellate judge in DC before his nomination to the high court and he had served in the two prior Republican administrations before that.

 Trump is a constant presence on TV and Twitter; Roberts is not (and runs a court that has no video of its proceedings and delays the release of audio so it can’t appear in news coverage of the day’s arguments).